-The journey to Malana village constitutes two parts.
+The journey to Malana village consists of two parts.
 First reaching Kasol and then reaching Malana from Kasol.
 Here’s how to get there.

 Part 1 How to reach Kasol?

 You can reach Kasol from any part of Himachal or from other Indian states.
 If you are travelling from Delhi or Chandigarh, you can take a Volvo bus to Kullu.
 All buses to Kullu go through a station called Bhuntar.
 Ask the conductor to drop you here.

 Local buses are available at an interval of one hour or less.
 The bus fare is somewhere between 20-30 INR.
-You will find a number of fellow travellers-both Indian Foreigners and locals travelling by these buses.
-Alternately you can also hire a cab from Bhuntar to reach Kasol.
+You will find a number of fellow travellers Indian Foreigners and locals travelling by these buses.
+Alternatively you can also hire a cab from Bhuntar to reach Kasol.

 Part 2 How to reach Malana Village from Kasol?